table of contents

 Whole Kids Foundation Lessons – 35 Garden-Enhanced Nutrition Education lessons designed to engage students in a fun and educational exploration of fruits, vegetables and healthy eating.
 The lessons are cross-curricular and support curriculum for Pre-K-5th grade.

 In addition to the national resources listed above, there are so many wonderful lessons and lesson sequences that have been developed by regional SGSOs.
-The Kids Garden Community will be developing a Curriculum Database where school gardeners can share their curricula.
+The Kids Garden Community has built a Curriculum Database where school gardeners share their curricula.

 Back Pocket Learning – A collection of Distance Learning Resources from various School Garden Support Organizations